PatrickMaiyer/Portapack_Wiki/Capture.md

 ![image](https://github.com/eried/portapack-mayhem/assets/86470699/3c9c851f-a311-4411-a2a3-09920ce34797)
 ![image](https://github.com/eried/portapack-mayhem/assets/86470699/d4aa10f5-1155-4924-a35b-c44dd12dc8bc)

-Depending on the tuned frequency, (mainly most visible in  25khz, but also slightly visible in 32k, 50k and 75k)  we may got a random strange left picture effect -on the screen, it seems not affecting to the recorded files.C16 or .C8 -   with “vertical stripes” , this can be easily corrected, just readjusting the center frequency  some Hz up or down ,  till trying to have full convergence of all red carriers to the central unique one , with +-10Hz steps.
+Depending on the tuned frequency, (mainly visible in 25k, 32k, 50k and 75k)  we may got a random strange left picture effect -on the screen, it seems not affecting to the recorded files.C16 or .C8 -   with “vertical stripes” , this can be easily corrected, just readjusting the center frequency  some Hz up or down ,  till trying to have full convergence of these vertical red carriers to the central unique one , with +-10Hz steps.

 ![IMG_4636](https://github.com/eried/portapack-mayhem/assets/86470699/d11b4380-7654-4812-a431-790d14ff6fad)